 Editor of The Online Citizen says will not comply with PM Lee's request on article, Facebook post

-On Sunday, the Prime Minister’s Office (PMO) issued a letter to Mr Xu after The Online Citizen published an article on its website and Facebook page on Aug 15.
+The Prime Minister’s Office (PMO) had on Sunday issued a letter to Mr Xu, after The Online Citizen published an article on its website and Facebook page on Aug 15.

-The letter, signed off by the press secretary to the Prime Minister, said both the news outlet's article and Facebook post had repeated "several false allegations".
+The letter, signed off by the press secretary to the Prime Minister, said both the news outlet's article and Facebook post had repeated "several false allegations" against Mr Lee on the issue of the 38 Oxley Road property.

 “PM Lee asks that you remove both immediately, and publish within three days, ie by Sep 4, 2019, a full and unconditional apology, plus an undertaking not to publish any similar allegations, prominently on your website and on your Facebook timeline,” the letter read.